 Don’t forget to think about the size and weight of your tiller too.
 They can come in all kinds of sizes, and if you want something really compact and lightweight, you can choose a model like the TOYPOPOR Mini Twist Tiller, which fits in the palm of the hand and can be safely and securely stored away without any issues.
 If you choose a larger tiller, don’t forget to consider where you’re going to store it when not in use.

 One more factor to consider when investing in a mini garden tiller or reading through a small garden tiller review is the warranty.
-This is especially important for electric or gas powered tillers which might break down or suffer some kind of technical failure in future.
+This is especially important for gas powered or electric tillers which might break down or suffer some kind of technical failure in future.
 It’s always helpful when the manufacturer offers a long warranty, covering the cost of any repairs or replacements that might be needed down the line.
 The Earthquake 20015 has a very long warranty.

 You should also think about any extra features available on your chosen model.
-The Sun Joe 24V-TLR-LTE, for example, offers a telescoping pole and fast charging feature, while the Earthwise TC70001 comes with a range of safety features for your protection.
+The Sun Joe 24V-TLR-CT, for example, offers a telescoping pole and fast charging feature, while the Earthwise TC70001 comes with a range of safety features for your protection.

 To find the best tiller for you, you should also consider your yard type and actually get outside to see what the soil is like in your backyard.
-Very hard and rocky soil will need a strong tiller to break through, so you might want to invest in a very powerful model with an efficient engine like the Sun Joe 24V-TLR-LTE.
+Very hard and rocky soil will need a strong tiller to break through, so you might want to invest in a very powerful model with an efficient engine like the Sun Joe 24V-TLR-CT.
 If you have quite a small patch of soil to break through and it’s not too hard, a simpler and smaller manual model may suffice.

 If you want your small garden tiller to last as long as possible, without any issues or faults, it’s vital to look after it as well as you can.
 As soon as you open up your tiller, be sure to read through the included instruction manual, which will usually include a maintenance guide.
 You’ll need to clean around the tines between uses and you may need to sharpen the blades as well.
 If you choose a gas model, you’ll need to keep an eye on the fuel levels and refill the tank from time to time, while cordless models will need recharging.